jojomoustak/eShop/README.md

-"Cariño" means "my love" in Spanish.
+"Cariño" means "my love" in Spanish!
 Perfect name for a Jewellery eShop